EdD in Urban Education Leadership

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 - Personal Statement Required.
 Statement must respond to a prompt on the program website.

 - Other Requirements Evidence of four years of teaching experience, leadership experience in educational settings, and an interview with admissions panel.
 Applicants must complete the application process outlined on the program website.
 The application is completed entirely online.
-Applicants must upload the following materials in the application system: a set of transcripts, GRE or GMAT scores, a current resume, three letters of recommendation, and a personal statement as specified for this program on the College of Education website.
+Applicants must upload the following materials in the application system: a set of transcripts, a current resume, three letters of recommendation, and a personal statement as specified for this program on the College of Education website.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements: